 Why is my Maine Coon kitten not fluffy?

 Maine Coon kittens are born with fairly short, fine fur.
-They soon start developing the expected fluffy coat, usually from the age of 8 weeks.
+They soon start developing their trademark fluffy coat, at 8 weeks.
 By the time a Maine Coon is 6 months old it should have medium to long fur.

-If your Maine Coon kitten is not fluffy by 6 months of age, this means one of two things: it is not a purebred Maine Coon or it is not a Maine Coon at all.
+If your Maine Coon kitten is not fluffy by 6 months of age, this could mean it is not a purebred Maine Coon or it is not a Maine Coon at all.

 Maine Coons do not have short fur and I’ve covered this subject in a separate article which you can read by clicking here.